coochill/GeoMinder/README.md

 ## Future Improvements

-- **Recurring Tasks 🔄**: Allow users to set tasks that repeat daily, weekly, or monthly.
 - **AI-based Suggestions 🤖**: Use AI to recommend task locations based on user habits and history.
 - **Voice Integration 🎤**: Add voice commands to create and manage tasks easily.
 - **Cross-Platform Support 🌐**: Expand the app to iOS and web platforms for a wider audience.